TIBCOSoftware/cic-cli-core/README.md

     // to make any http requests to TIBCO Cloud let tcReq = this.getTCRequest();

-    // to read Config
+    // to read Profile Config
     let config = this.getProfileConfig();

-    // to save config
+    // to save Profileconfig
     this.saveProfileConfig(config);

-    // to reload config
+    // to reload Profile config
     this.reloadProfileConfig();
   }